Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Sets the voltage of the configuration buffer, in millivolts.

+Note: values are rounded down to the nearest Power Delivery voltage unit (50 mV).

 ### set_i

 Usage: `set_i current_in_mA`

 Sets the current of the configuration buffer, in milliamperes.

+Note: values are rounded down to the nearest Power Delivery current unit (10 mA).

 ### identify